glouppe/info8002-large-scale-data-systems/lecture1.md

 ## Definition

-A distributed system is a collection of entities with a common goal, each of which is *autonomous*, *programmable*, *asynchronous* and *failure-prone*, and which communicate through an **unreliable** communication medium.
+A distributed system (DS) is a collection of entities with a common goal, each of which is *autonomous*, *programmable*, *asynchronous* and *failure-prone*, and which communicate through an **unreliable** communication medium.

 - *Entity*: a process on a device.
 - *Communication medium*: Wired or wireless network.

+A distributed system appears to its users as a *single* coherent system.

 ---